Overtime Pay, Pay Equity, Workers’ Comp, Payroll Taxes

 You don’t just need payroll, you need payroll that can handle the complexities of your local tax environment and multiple fed IDs.
 Some HR providers go above and beyond and offer access to teams of dedicated tax experts to help you remain complaint.
 When you’re evaluating providers, make sure to bring this up.

-If your payroll system can’t quickly generate the reports you need, you should consider looking for a new provider.
-Look for a solution that stores data on the cloud.
+If your payroll provider can’t quickly generate the reports you need, you should consider looking for a new solution.
+Look for a payroll software system that stores data on the cloud.
 This will make accessing reports simple and save space on your company servers.

 As you know, HR compliance is so much more than paying taxes.
 There’s minimum wage, overtime laws, misclassifying employees, workers’ compensation and more.
 To ensure compliance, you need to be able to immediately access all employee data and documentation.
 Ask your HR & Payroll provider what they’re doing to mitigate risk for your organization.